-All nodes using cpusets must have the hwloc library version 1.2 or higher installed.
-If you use CentOS 6, an automatic download - yum install hwloc-devel, for instance - will install the correct version; however, if you use CentOS 5 or SLES11 SP2, you will need to build it from the source using contrib/hwloc_install.sh or equivalent.
+All nodes using cpusets must have the hwloc library and corresponding hwloc-devel package installed.
+See Installing TORQUE on page 2 for more information.
+If you use CentOS 6, an automatic download - yum install hwloc-devel, for instance - will install the correct version; however, if you use CentOS 5 or SLES11 SP2, you will need to build it from the source using contrib/hwloc install.sh or equivalent.